Jeanne Baret: Legacy

 Commerson named many of the plants he collected after friends and acquaintances.
 One of them, a tall shrub with dark green leaves and white flowers that he found on Madagascar, he named Baretia bonafidia.
 But Commerson's name for this genus did not survive, as it had already been named by the time his reports reached Paris; it is currently known as Turraea.
-While over seventy species are named in honor of Commerson, only one, Solanum baretiae, honors Baret.
+While over seventy species are named in honor of Commerson, very few, such as Polyscias baretiana, Solanum baretiae, and Acalypha baretiae honor Baret.
 In December 2023, Martín E. Timaná published a description of Baretia lanata, a species in the new genus Baretia in the Caryophyllaceae family of flowering plants, named in honor of Baret.
 As of December 2024, the name is considered unplaced.

 The New York Botanical Garden includes a plant specimen, attributed to Commerson but believed to be collected by Baret with him, in their herbarium.

 Jeanne Baret is referred to in Amitav Ghosh's 2008 novel Sea of Poppies: The fictional character Paulette Lambert identifies "Philippe and Jeanne Commerson" as her "grand-uncle and grand-aunt".

 In 2018, the International Astronomical Union named a mountain range on Pluto for her.

 For many years, Bougainville's published journal – a popular bestseller in its day, in the original French as well as in English translations – was the only widely available source of information about Baret.
 More recent scholarship has uncovered additional facts and documentation about her life, but much of the new information remained little-known and inaccessible to the general public, particularly outside France.
 The first English-language biography of Baret, by John Dunmore, was not published until 2002, and then only in New Zealand.
 Other articles appeared only in scholarly journals.

 The 2010 biography of Baret by Glynis Ridley, The Discovery of Jeanne Baret, brought Baret to the attention of a wider audience and helped to overturn some of the old misconceptions about her life.
 However, Ridley's biography has also been highly criticized by some reviewers for its reliance on improbable chains of speculation that are not corroborated by any other primary or secondary sources.
 New research by French researchers has provided clearer archival information on Jeanne Baret's life, as has a new biography by Danielle Clode, In Search of the Woman who Sailed the World, published in 2020.
 On 27 July 2020, Google celebrated her 280th birthday with a Google Doodle.

 Jeanne Barret was one of the 10 inspirational French women celebrated as golden statues rising out of the River Seine during the opening ceremony of the 2024 Summer Olympics in Paris.

+In 2026, Baret was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.